Side Effects of Iodine Supplements: What They Mean

 If iodine is so critical for life, it makes sense that it may have some impact on the body when using it!

-But I want to make clear is that the side effects you feel when taking iodine are typically not caused by the iodine itself but due to other issues that were already pre-existing when you took it.
+But I want to make clear that the side effects you feel when taking iodine are typically not caused by the iodine itself but due to other issues that were already pre-existing when you took it.

 In this way, iodine is really unmasking other issues that were already there.